 Now I’m nowhere near a perfect mindful eater.
 Again, the sugar addiction and if there’s a bag of chips in my vicinity it’s in trouble.
 But as a result of practicing mindful eating, I make more choices that support my health and wellbeing.

 I’ve also become a more mindful shopper.
 I rarely buy things I’m going to binge on and then feel terrible about after.
 I keep foods that support my health easily accessible.
-And I ride the waves Oof cravings until they disappear.
-Usually the effort it would take to run to the store isn’t worth it.
+I ride the waves of cravings until they disappear.
+Usually, the effort it would take to run to the store isn’t worth it.
 I’ve also found healthier replacements to curb the cravings.
-Like if I eat fresh grapefruit I don’t even want sugar.
+Like if I eat fresh grapefruit, I don’t even want sugar.

 I share all this because I hear a lot of diet talk.
 And it’s rarely positive.
 People are frustrated.
 They aren’t losing weight or keeping it off.
 They feel deprived.
-The feel unhealthy.
-Or many who do experience the results they want develop an unhealthy obsession.
-Many have an unhealthy relationship with food that I believe is a direct result of not living more mindfully.
-So take a moment today to really savor your food.
-I’ll bet you one hundred dollars not only will you become healthier as a result but eating will become even more awesome.
+They feel unhealthy.
+Or many who do experience their desired results develop an unhealthy obsession.
+Many have unhealthy relationships with food.
+So, take a moment today to really savor your food.
+I’ll bet you one hundred dollars not only will you become healthier as a result, but eating will become even more enjoyable.